easypassHSG/FCS/README.md

 # Fundamentals of Computer Science

-Welcome to the official EasyPass GitHub page of the course Fundamentals of Computer Science!
+Welcome to the official EasyPass GitHub page of the course Fundamentals of Computer Science! <br>
-As you probably have already experienced, coding is not easy and there is no other way around it than praciting. <br>
+As you probably have already experienced by yourself, coding is not easy and definitely not intuitive at first.
+However, since there is no other way around the exam, this compilation of material provides a interactive overview over concepts and libraries that you need to know and serves as a preparation of the exam.<br>

 Note: To access/run the notebooks just click on the respective Google Colab links.
 You can also directly clone the notebooks from this repository if you wish.